daichan132/Youtube-Live-Chat-Fullscreen/README.md

 **Firefox (Manifest V2)**

+During development, run `yarn dev:firefox`, and for building, run `yarn build:firefox`.

 1. Open `about:debugging` in your browser.
 2. Click **This Firefox** (or **This Nightly**).
 3. Click **Load Temporary Add-on...**.
-4. Select any file in the `dist-firefox` directory.
+4. Select any file in the `dist` directory.

 ## 📄 License